3LogicGroup/GiteeProjectsReplicator/README_EN.md

 ## Quick start and examples

 Here are simple CLI examples available after GPReplicator was installed.
-For all examples, you will need to use the [Gitee OAuth token](https://gitee.com/api/v5/oauth_doc):
+For all examples, you will need to use the [Gitee OAuth token](https://gitee.com/api/v5/oauth_doc).
+Without an authorization token, most commands will be available, but no more than 60 requests from one IP address.

 - Get and show project tree files recursively (also replace API gateway for Chinese service):